clkim/DeepLearningPython35/README.md

   - At the interactive shell command line inside the container, we check the conda version, with `conda --version`
   - Then create our own environment, named _nndlbook_ for our use, with `conda create --nndlbook`
   - Then we activate this new _nndlbook_ conda environment, with `conda activate nndlbook`
-  - Next, do a confirming check that no additional packages are installed yet, with `conda list`
+  - Next, do a confirming check that no packages are installed yet, with `conda list`
   - And do a check that we do have python installed already, with `python --version`
-  - Now, we are ready to install our packages, with `conda install numpy` and then `conda install theano`
+  - Now, we are ready to install our package, with `conda install numpy`
-  - Finally, we do a sanity check that we see those two package names, among others, with `conda list`
+  - Finally, we do a sanity check that we see the package names, among others, with `conda list`
   - Then we exit our newly created local container, with `exit`
 - Back at the Terminal console, verify that we have created a local container named _deeplearning_, with `docker container ls --all`
 ```